 When I was twelve, I remember trout fishing in a rowboat with my older, more “experienced” cousin.
 The subject inevitably came around to girls, and he bragged that he and his girlfriend “did it” frequently in his unfurnished apartment.
 “How can you ‘do it’ if you don’t have a bed?”
 I asked in naivete.
 “All it takes is a floor,” he responded, with a wise and lascivious grin.

-There is no such thing as an inadequate space for a dinner party.
-Some of the best dinners I have attended have taken place in cramped apartments, on apartment roofs, on tour buses and yes, even on floors.
+There is no such thing as inadequate space for a dinner party.
+Some of the best dinners I have attended have taken place in cramped apartments, on apartment roofs, on tour buses, and yes, even on floors.